BrightspaceHypermediaComponents/hmc-foundation/creating-new-components.md

   render() {
     return html`
       <div>Some custom stuff</div>
-      <div>You could also include other hmc-foundation components in here!</div>
+      <div>You could also include other foundation components in here!</div>
     `;
   }
 }